Verizon sells Yahoo, AOL and media assets to Apollo in $5B deal

 |APOLLO GLOBAL MGMT

-The new company will be known as Yahoo once the deal is closed, and will continue being by Verizon Media CEO Guru Gowrappan.
-Verizon will maintain a 10% stake in the new company.
+The new company will be known as Yahoo once the deal is closed, and will continue being led by Verizon Media CEO Guru Gowrappan.
+Verizon will maintain a 10% stake in the new business.

 "With Apollo’s sector expertise and strategic insight, Yahoo will be well positioned to capitalize on market opportunities, media and transaction experience and continue to grow our full stack digital advertising platform," Gowrappan said in a statement.
 "This transition will help to accelerate our growth for the long-term success of the company."